Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

   * the resulting dataframe has **2,375,946** entries.
 Many will be dropped because having a grade-level breakdown of each assessment does not assist in this analysis.
 There are cases where
 * I am **EXCITED** that where `grade =  All Grades` ,  `student_group` does seem to yeild some subpopulation data (gender, ethnicity, english language learner, students with disabilities, etc.) at the scool level!
 I'm sure that availability must vairy on a school-by-school basis, but it might be enough to make an adequate analysis.
 * It looks like there may be some solid charter school information in some of the later datasets.
 I wonder if there are noticable differences between the two groups?
 I'd love to dig deeper.
 I'll keep in in my back pocket for later.

+### 05/21/23

+* I spoke with Neda.
+She reccommended the I remove the "mislabeled" data and salvage what I can keep.
+I'm inclined to agree.
+* I standardized the naming of the 2017 dataset.
+Only problem is, there is not a "test" Associated with each subject.
+I'll have to generate that too for the analysis to work.